slspeek/odbinfo/README.md

 "ODBInfo" menu.
 Press "Start" on the dialog the make a report.

 ## Configuration
 Most users will not have to do configuration to use the extension.
-The intension is that it should run out of the box.
+It should run out of the box.

 Configuration is done via a [YAML](https://www.w3schools.io/file/yaml-arrays/) file config.yaml in the .odbinfo folder in the user home directory.
 After the first run